mhofherr/TaskPaperManager/README.rst

 TPM performs some base checks regarding the validity of tags.
 The rules
 are:

--  tasks in 'work' and 'home': at least require '@prio' and 'start'
+-  tasks in projects (anything with a colon at the end): at least require '@prio' and '@start'
--  tasks in 'Repeat': at least require '@prio', '@start', '@repeat' and either '@work' or '@home'
+-  tasks in 'Repeat': at least require '@prio', '@start', '@repeat' and '@project'

 If a task does not fulfill these requirements it is sorted in project 'Error'.